Technigo/project-guess-who/README.md

 # Project Guess Who

-This is a game of Guess Who using Javascript.
+This is a game of Guess Who using Vanilla JavaScript.

 ## The problem